puppetlabs/puppetlabs-rsync/README.markdown

 get files via rsync

 ## Parameters: ##
     $source        - source to copy from
     $path          - path to copy to, defaults to $name
     $user          - username on remote system
     $purge         - if set, rsync will use '--delete'
     $recursive     - if set, rsync will use '-r'
     $links         - if set, rsync will use '--links'
     $hardlinks     - if set, rsync will use '--hard-links'
     $copylinks     - if set, rsync will use '--copy-links'
     $times         - if set, rsync will use '--times'
+    $exclude       - string (or array) to be excluded
     $include       - string (or array) to be included
-    $exclude    - string (or array) to be excluded
+    $exclude_first - if 'true' (default) then first exclude and then include; the other way around if 'false'
     $keyfile       - ssh key used to connect to remote host
     $timeout       - timeout in seconds, defaults to 900
     $execuser      - user to run the command (passed to exec)
     $options       - default options to pass to rsync (-a)
     $chown         - USER:GROUP simple username/groupname mapping
     $onlyif        - condition to run the rsync command

 ## Actions: ##
   get files via rsync